 Like any industry, as drivers gain more experience, they make more money.
-So in order to keep experienced, well-qualified drivers — and in today’s market to ensure consistent capacity is available for you — carriers have to be willing to pay them.
+To keep experienced, well-qualified drivers — and in today’s market to ensure consistent capacity is available for you — carriers have to be willing to pay them.

 Better pay brings happier drivers that provide better service.
 We’ve all been in that job where we feel like we’re underpaid and, whether consciously or subconsciously, we don’t perform up to our capabilities.
 Drivers are the same.

-Drivers that believe they’re being paid fairly will perform their job better and stick around with a company longer.
+Drivers who believe they’re being paid fairly will perform their job better and stick around with a company longer.
 This means more consistent and quality deliveries for you.

-Those tenured drivers usually know what it takes to get the job done efficiently, with the best outcome for everyone involved.
-They’re more prepared and will call shippers ahead of time with questions, like where to enter the facility, where they should park or whatever it may be.
+Tenured drivers usually know what it takes to get the job done efficiently, with the best outcome for everyone involved.
+They’re more prepared and will call ahead of time with questions, like where to enter the facility or where they should park.

 That experience is something you likely won’t get with the cheap trucking companies.
 A common way to cut costs in the industry is by paying drivers less, so those well-qualified drivers probably aren’t staying at those companies long.